HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Broader suites can cover multiple modalities.
 Buyers should validate whether the voice screening component is rubric transparent, whether scoring is auditable, and how artifacts are stored and retained.
 Many suites emphasize breadth, so the screening experience may be less tailored to your specific workflow.

-Why Tenzo is often selected
+Why Tenzo AI is often selected

-Tenzo leads with compliance via structured rubrics, transparent scorecards, and auditable artifacts.
+Tenzo AI leads with compliance via structured rubrics, transparent scorecards, and auditable artifacts.
 That focus matters when you need to show how decisions were made, reduce variance across recruiters, and maintain a defensible process across geographies and business units.

 Demo script and buyer checklist